chef/automate/components/docs-chef-io/content/automate/ha-aws-managed-services-deployment-prerequisites.md

 - We need three private and three public subnets in a vpc (1 subnet for each AZ).
 As of now, we support dedicated subnets for each AZ.
 - We recommend creating a new VPC.
 And Bastion should be in the same VPC.
 - Set up AWS RDS Postgresql 13.5 in the same VPC where we have the basion and automate ha node to be created.
 Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to know more.
-- Please refer to the [table](/automate/chef-automate-ha-prerequisites/#migration/) to identify the correct OpenSearch version to be installed.
-- Set up AWS OpenSearch with the identified version in the same VPC where we have the basion and automate ha node to be created.
+- Set up AWS OpenSearch of version 1.3 in the same VPC where we have the basion and automate ha node to be created.
 Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) to know more.
 - For Backup with Managed Service, we have only one option: ' Amazon S3`.
 - For Backup and Restore with Managed Service.
 Click [here](/automate/managed_services/#enabling-opensearch-backup-restore) to know more.
 - Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with privileges like: `AmazonS3FullAccess`, and `AdministratorAccess`.
 Click [here](/automate/ha_iam_user/) to learn more about creating IAM Users.